Frequently Asked Questions (FAQ)

 Annual scholarships are only awarded at the June 1 deadline.
 You cannot apply specifically for the higher merit-based Annual Scholarship Awards, but all applicants meeting the criteria for the merit-based awards are automatically considered by The CIRI Foundation.

 These annual awards are determined through a competitive process.
-Students are scored on the followed criteria:
+Students are scored on the following criteria:

-- Timeliness of submission (application and materials submitted by deadline)
+• Timeliness of submission (application and materials submitted by the deadline)

-- Employment preparation (does degree program directly relate to career goals?)
+• Employment preparation (does the degree program directly relate to career goals?)

-When reviewing applications for the competitive annual scholarship awards, the Statement of Purpose and level of community service/civic activities is many times the determining factor.
-Clearly articulated education and career goals are important, as well as how your educational goals relate to giving back to the Alaska Native community.
+When reviewing applications for the competitive annual scholarship awards, the Statement of Purpose and level of community service/civic activities is often the determining factor.
+In addition, clearly, articulated education and career goals are important, as well as how your educational goals relate to giving back to the Alaska Native community.

 If I am awarded funding and cannot complete the courses/credits or maintain other eligibility requirements, what should I do?